opentok/OpenTok-PHP-SDK/README.md

 To create an OpenTok Session, use the `createSession($options)` method of the `OpenTok\OpenTok` class.
 The `$options` parameter is an optional array used to specify the following:

-* Setting whether the session will use the OpenTok Media Router or attempt send streams directly between clients.
+* Setting whether the session will use the OpenTok Media Router or attempt to send streams directly between clients.

 * Setting whether the session will automatically create archives (implies use of routed session)